ippontech/blog-usa/posts/go-cli-from-scratch.md

 ### Add Delete Command

-Similar to a few other commands we need to validate that the template we plan to remove actually exists.
-If it checks out then we'll use `os.Remove()` to delete the file from the folder.
+Similar to a few other commands, we need to validate that the template we plan to remove _actually_ exists.
+If it checks out, then we'll use `os.Remove()` to delete the file from the folder.

 ```go
 // delete.go